prestonharberts/bib/Bible/zeph3.md

 > Yet the unjust know no shame.
 ## The Lord’s Judgment will Purify
 ###### 6
->  “ I destroyed nations;
+> “I destroyed nations;
->  “ Their walled cities are in ruins.
+> “Their walled cities are in ruins.
->  “ I turned their streets into ruins;
+> “I turned their streets into ruins;
->  “ No one passes through them.
+> “No one passes through them.
->  “ Their cities are desolate;
+> “Their cities are desolate;
->  “ No one lives there.
+> “No one lives there.
 ###### 7
->  “ I thought, ‘Certainly you will respect me!
+> “I thought, ‘Certainly you will respect me!
->  ‘ Now you will accept correction!’
+> ‘Now you will accept correction!’
->  “ If she had done so, her home would not be destroyed
+> “If she had done so, her home would not be destroyed
->  “ By all the punishments I have threatened.
+> “By all the punishments I have threatened.
->  “ But they eagerly sinned
+> “But they eagerly sinned
->  “ In everything they did.
+> “In everything they did.
 ###### ¶ 8
->  “ Therefore you must wait patiently for me,” says the LORD,
+> “Therefore you must wait patiently for me,” says the LORD,
->  “ For the day when I attack and take plunder.
+> “For the day when I attack and take plunder.
->  “ I have decided to gather nations together
+> “I have decided to gather nations together
->  “ And assemble kingdoms,
+> “And assemble kingdoms,
->  “ So I can pour out my fury on them—
+> “So I can pour out my fury on them—
->  “ All my raging anger.
+> “All my raging anger.
->  “ For the whole earth will be consumed
+> “For the whole earth will be consumed
->  “ By my fiery anger.
+> “By my fiery anger.
 ###### 9
->  “ Know for sure that I will then enable
+> “Know for sure that I will then enable
->  “ The nations to give me acceptable praise.
+> “The nations to give me acceptable praise.
->  “ All of them will invoke the LORD’s name when they pray,
+> “All of them will invoke the LORD’s name when they pray,
->  “ And will worship him in unison.
+> “And will worship him in unison.
 ###### 10
->  “ From beyond the rivers of Ethiopia,
+> “From beyond the rivers of Ethiopia,
->  “ Those who pray to me, my dispersed people,
+> “Those who pray to me, my dispersed people,
->  “ Will bring me tribute.
+> “Will bring me tribute.
 ###### 11
->  “ In that day you will not be ashamed of all your rebelliousness against me,
+> “In that day you will not be ashamed of all your rebelliousness against me,
->  “ For then I will remove from your midst those who proudly boast,
+> “For then I will remove from your midst those who proudly boast,
->  “ And you will never again be arrogant on my holy hill.
+> “And you will never again be arrogant on my holy hill.
 ###### 12
->  “ I will leave in your midst a humble and meek group of people,
+> “I will leave in your midst a humble and meek group of people,
->  “ And they will find safety in the LORD’s presence.
+> “And they will find safety in the LORD’s presence.
 ###### 13
->  “ The Israelites who remain will not act deceitfully.
+> “The Israelites who remain will not act deceitfully.
->  “ They will not lie,
+> “They will not lie,
->  “ And a deceitful tongue will not be found in their mouths.
+> “And a deceitful tongue will not be found in their mouths.
->  “ Indeed, they will graze peacefully like sheep and lie down;
+> “Indeed, they will graze peacefully like sheep and lie down;
->  “ No one will terrify them.”
+> “No one will terrify them.”
 ###### ¶ 14
 > Shout for joy, Daughter Zion!
 > Shout out, Israel!